saravana87/Multi-Agent-Movie-Engine/README.md

 ## 🧠 How It Works

-We build a team of three agents using `FunctionAgent` from LlamaIndex:
+Its a team of three agents using `FunctionAgent` from LlamaIndex:

           ┌─────────────┐
           │ User Prompt │